danielkopp4/ESANN2025Appendix/README.md

 #### Analysis

 Here, we have an example where we have two sets of features rather than two features.
 The calculation of $R$ remain the same with the the permutation being applied to all features in $f_i$.
 Overall we can observe that all of the $R$ values are positive indicating that the features in $f_1$ are used more in predicting income than $f_2$.
+We also see further evidence that One-Hot encoding is the "easiest" for models to learn from and ordinal encoding is the hardest.
+We see that when $f_2$ is encoded using One-Hot encoding there are the lowest values out of any other row and therefore the most preference for $f_2$.
+Conversely, when $f_2$ is ordinally encoded we see the least preference for $f_2$.
+We see a similar case for the columns.
+Where $f_1$ uses One-Hot encoding there are the highest values compared to the other columns.
+Where $f_1$ is encoded ordinally, we see the lowest values or the least preference for $f_1$ features.
+We can also examine the smallest $R$ value and the largest $R$ value which are mirrored positions in the table.
+1.74 (OneHot:$f_1$, OrdinalEncoder:$f_2$) is the highest value and the most preference for $f_1$, whereas, 0.12 (OrdinalEncoder:$f_1$, OneHot:f2) is the lowest value and the most preference for $f_2$.
+Based on this evidence it seems as if one-hot encoding "pulls" the generalization in its favor, whereas, ordinal encoding "pushes" the generalization away.

 ## Cook County Sentencing

-Here we look at the two input features commitment type and race in predicting the sentencing outcome.
+Here we look at the two input features commitment type and race in predicting the sentencing outcome using 266435 datapoints.
+Here sentencing type can be determined perfectly solely using commitment type.
+Sentencing decisions are grouped versions of commitment type.
+Therefore any usage of race in generalization is incorrect.

 ### Logistic Regression, Default